Joss012/Cleaning_Anime_Dataset/README.md

 # Data Cleaning in Python

-The purpose of the project is to clean a dataset in preparation for Creating Visualizations and EDA
+The purpose of the project is to clean a dataset in preparation for [Creating Visuals](https://www.genome.gov/) and EDA

 ## Data Set Used

  - [Anime Dataset 2023](https://www.kaggle.com/datasets/dbdmobile/myanimelist-dataset/data?select=anime-filtered.csv)

 ## Environment Used

 - VM inside of VS Code running ```Python3```